atlas-php/assets/README.md

     'resolver' => fn ($model, array $context) => ($context['group_id'] ??
 0) * 10,
 ],
 ```

+Set `scopes` to `null` to disable automatic increments entirely (assets will use
+the database default of `0` unless you provide a value).

 Pass `sort_order` to `upload`, `uploadForModel`, or `update` whenever you need
 manual control: